Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 ## Running Towards Vulnerability

 Like a true Enneagram 4, Neistat is unafraid of showing his vulnerabilities.
 He openly shares his struggles, passions, and pursuits, offering us an authentic glimpse into his world.
 His affinity for running is one such pursuit that reveals his complex personality.
-It's not just a fitness routine for him; it's a metaphorical journey towards embracing his individuality, and a symbol of his resilience and determination.
+It's not just a fitness routine for him; it's a metaphorical journey towards embracing his individuality and a symbol of his resilience and determination.

 ## Why Casey loves to run